pakeke-constructor/PushOps/txt_and_images/codebase/events.md

 # removeSigil( ent, sigilName )
 Removes a sigil from an ent

+# craft (x, y, radius)
+Emits a crafting event a x,y.
+All materials will be consumed.

 # giveItem( player, itemType )
 Gives an item to a player, (see src/misc/items.)
 If the player already has the item, this callback does nothing.